Recognition of affine-equivalent polyhedra by their natural developments: Refinement of the terminology

 Summarizing what was said above about the relationship between the concepts of abstract and natural developments, we can say that our desire to deal with natural developments is by no means accidental.

 Let us continue to clarify the terminology used in this article.
-We say that two combinatorially equivalent polyhedra~$P$ and~$P'$ in~$\mathbb{R}^3$ are \textit{affine-equivalent} if there is a nondegenerate affine transformation $\mathbb{R}^3\to\mathbb{R}^3$, which maps $P$ onto $P'$, and maps the vertices, edges and faces of~$P$ onto the corresponding (due to the combination equivalence of $P$ and $P'$) vertices, edges and faces of $P'$.
-Affine-equivalent polygons are defined similarly.
+We say that two combinatorially equivalent polyhedra~$P$ and~$P'$ in~$\mathbb{R}^3$ are \textit{combinatorially-affine equivalent} (or, for short, \textit{co-affine}), if there is a nondegenerate affine transformation $\mathbb{R}^3\to\mathbb{R}^3$, which maps $P$ onto $P'$, and maps the vertices, edges and faces of~$P$ onto the corresponding (due to the combination equivalence of $P$ and $P'$) vertices, edges and faces of $P'$.
+In this case, the mapping $A$ is also called \textit{combinatorial-affine} or, for brevity, \textit{co-affine}.